 When you move cursor into the upper half of the lower audio pane, it turns into an arrow (the standard shape of your cursor).
 You will use the arrow to separate and move the parts of the audio you have selected.

 Selecting, cutting, and moving audio

-Using the crosshairs, select the portion of the audio that you want to delete or move.
+Using the crosshairs to click and drag, select the portion of the audio that you want to delete or move.